 $ nvm install 18.1.0

 There are various ways to install Node.js on Ubuntu 22.04, 23.04, 20.04 each having pros and cons of their own.
 The approach you select will be determined by the needs and conditions you have.
-The most straightforward and suggested approach for managing various versions of Node.js is the Ubuntu package manager, although more experienced users might prefer to utilize NodeSource or nvm.
+The most straightforward and suggested approach for managing.
+Managing various versions of Node.js is the Ubuntu package manager.
+Although more experienced users might prefer to utilize NodeSource or NVM.